 ——————–

-Miss Janie sat back in her chair and closed her eyes.
+Miss Janie leaned back in her chair and closed her eyes.
 She vividly remembered Quitman Furman Williams, the boy’s father.
-Groomed to take over the family banking business, he was considered a fixture in the community.
-Energetic and smart, he was also something of a dandy, favoring bow ties with a folded kerchief in his suit pocket.
-Everyone called him “Snuffy” and he had been one of her favorites–he had assisted her many times over the years delivering the thousands of goodwill packages she regularly sent to the boys in service, as well as to missionaries in Asia, Africa, South America, and Europe.
+Groomed to take over the family’s banking business, he was a fixture in the local community.
+Energetic and smart, he was also a bit of a dandy, favoring showy bow ties with a kerchief in his suit pocket.
+They called him “Snuffy,” and he had been one of her favorites.
+He was always willing to help her to prepare the care packages that she sent to the boys in service, as well as to the Christian missionaries scattered throughout the world.

-When America entered the World War, Furman was one of the first men from Lumberton to sign up.
+When America entered the World War in April of 1917, Furman was among the first men from Lumberton to sign up.
 He joined the National Guard’s Rainbow Division, a storied unit composed of men from all over the country.
-He shipped out to France in October 1917 and saw action immediately, fighting on the front lines throughout France and Germany and distinguishing himself in combat.
-Back home by 1919, he was nominated as the first Commander of the American Legion Post in Lumberton, which he gladly accepted.
+He shipped out to France in October 1917, and distinguished himself in combat on the front lines throughout France and Germany.
+He returned home after the war ended in 1919, and was quickly nominated to be the first commander of the Lumberton American Legion Post.

-An active veteran, he was on the committee that installed the World War Roster Plaque in the City Hall Building.
-Later on, he proudly stood on the podium next to Miss Janie while North Carolina Governor A.W.
-McLean dedicated the newly erected World War Veterans Monument in downtown Lumberton.
+Williams was an active veteran, and he served on the committee that installed the World War Roster Plaque in the City Hall Building.
+Later on, he proudly stood on the podium next to Janie Hargrave while Governor A.W.
+McLean dedicated the newly built World War Veterans Monument in downtown Lumberton.

 “Across River”

-He also began to spend his evenings on the other side of the Lumber river in South Lumberton, a place where he could lose himself to the pleasures of alcohol and women.
-His aunts, the matriarchs of the family, strongly disapproved of his nocturnal visits, but as the roaring twenties swept through Robeson County, he found himself “across river” more and more frequently.
+But he wasn’t well.
+His lungs had been damaged from exposure to mustard gas, and he suffered from horrific nightmares almost every night, with agonizing headaches that practically blinded him.
+He began to spend his evenings on the other side of the Lumber River in South Lumberton, a place where he could lose himself to pleasures of alcohol and women.
+His aunts, the matriarchs of the family, were both highly critical of his lifestyle, but he continued to venture “across river” more and more often.

 Miss Janie also discouraged these evening visits.
-She was widely referred to in town as the “first lady of religious work,” and made sure Lumberton was “dry” during her lifetime–everyone knew she took her duties as the President of the Women’s Christian Temperance Union seriously.
-But despite her efforts, the white lightening still flowed freely on the other side of the Lumber.
-And it was on one of his visits there that Furman first met Mary Jane Chavis.
+A committed teetotaler, she took her duties as the President of the Women’s Christian Temperance Union seriously.
+But despite her best efforts, Furman continued to journey across town.
+It was during one of those visits that he met Mary Jane Chavis.

-Mary Jane was a member of the Lumbee Indian Tribe, a proud group that considers their ancestors among earliest settlers of the region, possibly even related to the descendents of Sir Walter Raleigh’s Lost Colony.
-They are very much a people separate and apart in Robeson County, with their own distinct culture and vernacular.
-Family ties among the Lumbee are valued above all else, and multiple generations often live under one roof, or on family owned land.
-But when Mary Jane first met Snuffy in 1930, she was a struggling forty-year-old mother with three young children.
-Her first husband, who knew about trouble and had a long history with the law, was currently doing hard time in prison for first-degree murder.
+Mary Jane was a member of the Lumbee Indian Tribe, a group that considers their ancestors to be among earliest settlers of the region, possibly even the direct descendants of Sir Walter Raleigh’s Lost Colony.
+They hold themselves to be separate and apart in Robeson County, proud of their distinct culture and vernacular.
+When Mary Jane first met Furman in 1930, she was a struggling 40-year-old mother with three young children.
+Her first husband, with a long history of violence, had been convicted of first-degree murder and was serving a life sentence in prison.

 The Final Journey

-Mary Jane and Furman began to see each other on a regular basis, and in January of 1932 she became pregnant.
-Unable to get married in North Carolina, they drove across the state line to Bennettsville, S.C. and got married there.
-Furman Jr. was born that September.
+Mary Jane and Furman began to see each other on a regular basis, and she became pregnant.
+Unable to marry in North Carolina, they drove across the state line to Bennettsville, S.C. and were married there.
+Furman Jr. was born in the fall of 1932.

 The family set up with Mary Jane’s brother, Sandy Chavis, a few miles down the road in Laurenburg.
-They moved from house to house over the next few years, never staying in one place for very long.
-Furman Sr. would float in and out of the family’s life, frequently taking up with other women.
-Mary Jane would then go and hunt him down in the early morning hours–and bring him stumbling back home.
+They moved from house to house over the next few years, never staying in the same place for very long.
+Furman Sr. would float in and out of the family’s life, frequently taking up with other women, always with a bottle in his hand.

-And then in early 1934, after working a full day in the cotton fields, Mary Jane came home exhausted and complaining of stomach pain.
-She went to bed early that evening, and tragically died that night in her sleep from a uterine hemorrhage.
-At the wake, Carmable held her little brother up to see their mother for the last time, but he remained stoic.
-She didn’t see him cry until they had lowered Mary Jane into the ground.
+And then in early 1934, after working a full day in the cotton fields, Mary Jane came home complaining of stomach pain.
+Later that evening, she died in her sleep from a uterine hemorrhage.
+At the funeral, Carmable held Furman up so he could see his mother for the last time.
+The distraught child didn’t cry until she was finally lowered into the ground.

-Snuffy and Furman Jr. ended up moving into in the carriage house on the aunts’ property in West Lumberton, but not for long.
-The two elderly women were afraid of him and terrified of his drinking–it was rumored that one time he even went into the main house and shot up the fireplace.
-The sisters were worried he would burn the house down, or maybe worse.
-Most of all, they never accepted the boy as part of their family.
-Furman Sr. had become a complete embarrassment to them.
+Furman and his son ended up moving into in the carriage house on his aunts’ property in West Lumberton.
+The two elderly women were afraid of him and terrified of his drinking – the story was told that he once stumbled into the main house in a drunken rage and shot up the fireplace.
+The sisters were constantly worried that he would burn the house down, and they never accepted the boy as part of their family.
+Both the father and the son had become an embarrassment.

-All the father and son had left were each other.
-People remember seeing the shy, quiet boy cling to his father as they walked hand in hand down Elm Street in Lumberton, passing the time.
+People remember seeing the shy, quiet child clinging to his father as they walked hand in hand down Elm Street in Lumberton, passing the time.
 His father would buy him a snack at a little hotdog stand called Tom’s Place, where they sold “bread burgers” for 10 cents a piece.
-Sometimes the two of them would go down to the park and play if it wasn’t too hot.
-By then, Snuffy had been kicked out of the family business, and he and Furman, Jr. were no longer welcome to come around and visit.
+If it wasn’t too hot, they would go down to the park.
+Furman was eventually kicked out of the family business, becoming a pariah in the community.

-He started drinking more and more heavily, and Furman Jr. soon had to learn to get by on his on wits.
-Finally, one morning in September 1938, Tom saw the little boy come running up to his hot dog stand.
-Furman Jr. was crying, saying his father wouldn’t wake up.
-Tom took him by the hand and went back to their room to find Snuffy dead.
-He took the boy away and called the police.
-Furman Jr. had finally reached the end of the family rope, and at the age of six become a full and true orphan.
+He started drinking more heavily, and his son had to learn how to fend for himself.
+Finally, early one morning in September 1938, Tom saw the little boy come running up to his hot dog stand.
+He was crying, saying he couldn’t wake up his sleeping father.
+The coroner determined that Snuffy had died in his sleep due to his severe alcoholism.
+The WWI veteran had been only 46 years old, and his son Furman Jr. had now reached the end of the line.
+At the tender age of six, he was now a full orphan.

 A Homecoming

-Up in Asheville, the orphanage was slow responding to Miss Janie’s letter.
-Social Services couldn’t find any family on the father’s side willing to take the boy, and the idea of placing him with Mary Jane’s family never gained much traction.
-Her two uncles wanted him, but they both drank, and her aunt was deemed “unfit.”
-The evaluation report was dismissive of Mary Jane and her family, stating she was “an Indian from Scotland County…and persons here know very little about her relatives.”
+Back in Asheville, Revered Compton was slow in responding to Miss Janie’s letter.
+Social Services couldn’t find any family on the father’s side willing to take the boy, and the idea of placing him with Mary Jane’s family never gained any traction.
+Both of her uncles were alcoholics, and her aunt was deemed “unfit.”
+The social worker at the Welfare Dept. was dismissive of Mary Jane and her family, writing, “She is an Indian from Scotland County, and persons here know very little about her relatives.”

-But Grace Green, the executive secretary to Rev. Compton, was intrigued by the fact that Furman, Jr. was part Lumbee Indian.
-Although state regulations at the time required orphanages to remain segregated in North Carolina, this case was an exception–Janie Hargrave was a good and generous friend of Eliada and rarely asked for a favor.
-Miss Green spoke with Dad Compton and Mama Edith at length about how to handle the situation.
-Compton finally agreed to take the boy in and raise him, and Furman, Jr. was officially committed to Eliada Orphanage on February 9, 1939.
+But Grace Green, the executive secretary to Rev. Compton, was intrigued.
+Although state regulations at the time required that orphanages remain segregated, she considered this case to be an exception.
+Janie Hargrave was a generous friend to Eliada and rarely asked for a favor.
+Miss Green spoke with Compton about the situation, and they finally agreed to take the boy in and adopt him.
+Furman was officially committed to Eliada Orphanage on February 9, 1939.
+He had finally found a stable home.

-One month later, Mrs. Vernon Cottingham of the Board of Public Welfare in Robeson County arrived at Eliada with her traveling companion, six-year-old Furman Williams, Jr. He had been silent for the entire car trip, just staring out the window as the Blue Ridge Mountains came into view.
-As she pulled her blue Pontiac into the parking lot in front of the Main Administration Building, she couldn’t help but notice that the place was a mess.
-Trees were down, the road was partially washed out, and shingles were missing from the roof of the Little Girls’ Dormitory.
-It looked like a disaster had struck.
+One month later, Mrs. Vernon Cottingham of the Board of Public Welfare in Robeson County arrived at Eliada with her six-year-old companion.
+Furman had been silent for the entire car trip, quietly staring out the window as the Blue Ridge Mountains came into view.
+As she pulled her car into the parking lot by the Main Administration Building, she was surprised to see that the orphanage appeared to be in terrible shape.
+Many of the trees were down, the main road was partially washed out, and there were multiple shingles missing from the roof of the Little Girls’ Dormitory.

 But the place was also buzzing with activity.
-The older girls were working in the garden, and the younger children were playing with hoops on the front lawn.
-A boy of about 15 was leading a dozen cows out to graze in an open field.
-She pulled Furman’s small suitcase out of the trunk, grabbed his hand, and went looking Miss Green.
+The older girls were working in the garden, and the younger children were playing out on the front lawn.
+A teenage boy was leading a herd of cows out to graze.
+She quickly pulled Furman’s small suitcase out of the trunk, firmly took his hand, and went looking for the person in charge.

-Grace Green ran the place when Reverend Compton wasn’t there, which was much of the time.
-He was “The Mountain Evangelist” who supported his orphanage and rescue home by prayer and faith, supplemented with the offerings he received as he relentlessly traveled around the country spreading the Good Word.
-She stayed at home and managed the operations of the orphanage along with the dairy, the farm, and everything else.
-It was said she knew when each crop should be sown and harvested, how much each field should yield, and the amount of winter silage that needed to be put up to feed their prize-winning Guernsey cows.
-She was also able to step into any vacancy in any department at the orphanage, and was always ready to listen to an upset child’s concern or worry.
+Grace Green ran the home in Compton’s absence.
+He was known for his fiery sermons, and he supported his orphanage and rescue home by prayer and faith, supplemented with the offerings he received as he relentlessly traveled around the country preaching the gospel.
+Miss Green knew when each crop needed to be sown and harvested, how much each field should yield, and the amount of winter silage required to feed their prize winning herd of Guernseys.
+She was able to fill any vacancy in any department at any time, and was always available to lend an sympathetic ear to a distraught child.

-Mrs. Cottingham quickly found her helping another group of older girls clean the first floor dining room in the Big House.
-The room was filled with fifteen large wooden tables, and the plain, beat-up chairs had been stacked on top as the girls mopped the floor.
-One girl was leaning on the window ledge, cleaning the outside panes.
+Mrs. Cottingham found her helping a group of the older girls as they cleaned the first floor dining room in the Big House.
+The room was filled with fifteen large wooden tables, and the chairs had been stacked on top as the girls mopped the floor.
+One of them was leaning far out on a window ledge, cleaning the dirt off the outside panes.

 Miss Green looked around and saw Furman.
-She walked up to Mrs. Cottingham, spoke to her briefly, and then kneeled down and patted him on the head, straightening his coat.
+She walked straight up to Mrs. Cottingham, spoke to her briefly, and then kneeled down and patted him on the head, straightening his coat.
 “Well, you’re a fine looking little boy, aren’t you?”
-Turning, she said, “Girls, here’s you’re new little brother Furman.
+Turning, she said, “Girls, here’s you’re new little brother.
 Come over and say hello.”

-While the older girls crowded around him, Mrs. Green turned to face his traveling companion.
-“I’m so sorry about the way we look.
-A cyclone struck us last month, and we’re only starting to get cleaned up.
+While the older girls crowded around him, Miss Green turned to the social worker.
+“I’m so sorry about our appearance.
+A cyclone struck us last month, and we haven’t quite gotten everything cleaned up yet.
 It was the Lord’s will that no-one was hurt.”

-“Mrs. Cottingham, come with me please, and bring the little curly-haired one with you.”
-As they walked to the office, the girls called out “Goodbye, little Curly!”
-They turned to finish mopping the floor, arguing about who would clean up the new boy and get him ready for dinner that night.
+“Mrs. Cottingham, come with me please, and bring the curly-headed one with you.”
+As they walked to the office, the girls sung out “Goodbye, little Curly!”
+They turned to finish mopping the floor, arguing about who would wash up the new boy and get him ready for dinner that night.

 Miss Green walked into the office and sat down at her desk.
-Furman’s paperwork was right on top.
-Now that Eliada had officially adopted him, this would be his home until he turned eighteen.
-She looked over the Application for Admission.
-It stated that both parents were deceased, and there was no caretaker or family home.
-It also said he had no brothers or sisters, and no relatives.
-Although Mary Jane’s name was listed as his mother, there was no additional family information given.
-The Chavis family had ceased to exist.
+Now that Eliada had officially adopted him, this would be his home until he turned 18.
+She looked over his Application for Admission.
+It stated that both parents were deceased, and declared that he had no caretaker or family home.
+It also said he had no brothers or sisters.
+Although Mary Jane’s name was listed as his mother, there was no additional information given.
+The Chavis family had been stricken from the official record.

 Dear Mr. and Mrs. Compton: